It’s called Cortiça - (kor-T-sa) Portuguese for cork.

-My name is Robert and I’ve been searching for the perfect travel mug for the last 15 years.
-The only travel mugs I have seen in coffee shops were plastic or metal.
-I’ve always found that both metal and plastic mugs affect the taste of my coffee—which doesn’t fly.
-Also, considering the health risks associated with plastics and hot liquids, there was no way I was going to drink coffee out of a plastic container every day.
-I wanted to drink out of porcelain, like I do at home.
-As my wife can attest, the porcelain mugs I took from home did not survive my truck, my shop, or my lifestyle.
-For years I couldn’t find the perfect porcelain mug that could endure being on the go, so finally I decided to build it.
+Robert searched for the perfect travel mug for 15 years.
+The only travel mugs he had seen in coffee shops were plastic or metal, affecting the taste of his coffee—which didn't fly.
+Also, considering the health risks associated with plastics and hot liquids, he wanted to steer clear from that as much as possible.
+He wanted to drink from porcelain, just like at home; however, as his wife can attest, the porcelain mugs that left the house did not survive his truck, shop, or lifestyle.
+For years, he couldn’t find the perfect porcelain mug that could endure being on the go, so finally, he just decided to build it.

-I’ve been building houses, furniture, and longboards for years.
-Recently, I started building my own fly rods and working with cork.
-I realized that cork was the perfect material to insulate and protect a porcelain mug.
+Robert has been building houses, furniture, and longboards for years.
+Recently, he started building fly rods and working with cork.
+He realized that cork was the perfect material to insulate and protect a porcelain mug.
 Cork is a great product because it insulates to keep the coffee or tea hot, serves as a built-in coaster so you never have to worry about harming your furniture, and is impact resistant.

 Also, cork and porcelain are two very natural products: bark and clay.
 Should your mug ever need to be thrown out, it will decompose and turn into fill, unlike metal or plastic that stay in the waste stream.